 In-Office Cataract Surgery at Dougherty Laser Vision

 Dougherty Laser Vision offers in-office cataract surgery to patients who have an HMO, high deductible PPO insurance or no insurance at all.
 Benefits of in-office surgery include less cost to the patient and more convenience than a traditional surgery center.
 In addition, we can offer cataract treatment on both eyes on the same day.

 For HMO patients, the other benefit is that we are able to offer Premium intra-ocular lenses (IOLs) to improve vision without glasses or contact lenses.
 Many surgeons (including most HMO surgeons) only offer the basic IOL that requires the use of glasses for best vision after surgery.
 With Premium IOL’s placed in our in-office cataract surgery suite, you can have your astigmatism treated and potentially decrease or eliminate the need for glasses or contacts for both distance and near vision!

-If you would like to learn more about your options for cataract surgery, call or schedule a Cataract Examination at our offices in Westlake Village, Beverly Hills, Camarillo, or San Luis Obispo today.
+If you would like to learn more about your options for cataract surgery, call or schedule a Cataract Examination at our offices in Westlake Village, Beverly Hills, Camarillo, Simi Valley, or Encino today.

 Dr. Paul Dougherty is certified by the iSBCS, the International Society of Bilateral Cataract Surgeons